kirainmoe/tongfang-macos/README-en.md

   - After this progress you will have `EFI/BOOT` and `EFI/OC` on your ESP.
 - Disable `Secure Boot`, `Launch CSM` and change to `UEFI Mode` in BIOS.
 - Boot OpenCore from USB flash and install macOS.
-- After boot into the system, use [Tongfang Hackintosh Utility](https://github.com/kirainmoe/tongfang-hackintosh-utility/releases) (for macOS) to improve the experience.
+- After boot into the system, use [Tongfang Utility](https://github.com/kirainmoe/tongfang-hackintosh-utility/releases) (for macOS) to improve the experience.
 - Enjoy your hackintosh build!

 # Community Resources